enlight/polymer-ts-decorators/README.md

 Polymer(MyElement.prototype);
 ```

-@listener
+@listener()
 ---------
-A method decorator that creates a mapping between an event name and a method
+Generates a method decorator that creates a mapping between an event name and a method
 that will be used to handle that event, the mapping is stored in the
 [`listeners`](https://www.polymer-project.org/1.0/docs/devguide/events.html#event-listeners)
 property on the class prototype.